bbourqu/chef-training/notes.md

 ```shell
 chef generate template index.html
 ```
-generates the file index.erb in `templates/default/` under the cookbook
+generates the file index.html.erb in `templates/default/` under the cookbook

 `<%=` is known as a "angry squid/squid-rocket"